VirtusLab/git-machete-intellij-plugin/README.md

 ![](docs/sample_workflow.gif)

-See also [git-machete](https://github.com/VirtusLab/git-machete#git-machete) &mdash; CLI version of this plugin.
+See also [git-machete](https://github.com/VirtusLab/git-machete#git-machete) &mdash; a CLI version of this plugin.

 ## Installing